dgodovich/personal_logseq/pages/AAI Course.md

+- Lecture 1 Anatomy of the Immune System
-- Lecture 1 Ulrich von Adrian
+	- Ulrich von Adrian
 	- Microcirculation never has turbulent flow
 		- this feels important actually
 	- Neutrophils and other immune cells in microcirculation have crazy high wall shear stress